KauzClay/docs-tap/scst-scan/overview.hbs.md

 With Supply Chain Security Tools (SCST) - Scan, you can build and deploy secure trusted software that complies with your corporate security requirements.
 SCST - Scan provides scanning and gatekeeping capabilities that application and DevSecOps teams can incorporate early in their path to production.
-This is the best practice for reducing security risk and ensuring more efficient remediation.
+This is best practice for reducing security risk and ensuring more efficient remediation.

 ## <a id="use-cases"></a> Language support